waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Result:** He gave me CHARCOAL as a thank you, but no information about the Slowpoke situation.
   - **Conclusion:** Hypothesis failed.
 He is not the immediate story trigger.
 - **State-Aware Automation:** Any tool that navigates a list-based UI (like the party menu or move list) MUST be state-aware.
 It must identify the current cursor position (e.g., from a '▶' marker) and calculate relative movements ('Up'/'Down') rather than assuming a fixed starting point.
 This prevents catastrophic failures when the UI state is not what's expected.
-- **TALL_GRASS**: Fully traversable tile.
-Wild POKéMON can be encountered here.
-- **GRASS**: Fully traversable tile, similar to TALL_GRASS.
-Wild POKéMON can be encountered here.
+- **TALL_GRASS / GRASS**: Fully traversable tiles where wild POKéMON can be encountered.
 - **FLOWER**: Fully traversable decorative tile.
 - **LEDGE_HOP_LEFT**: A one-way traversable tile.
 Can only be entered from the right, moving left.
 - **WARP_CARPET_UP**: A traversable warp tile at the edge of a map that transitions to the adjacent map above.
 Must move up to activate.